heesoo-jang/starter-hugo-academic/content/authors/admin/_index.md

 ### 👉 Recent appearances

-- In November and December 2022, as part of my work at CITAP, I've worked with Data /& Soceity to co-organize a policy discussion series of 30 participants from both academia and multi-stakeholder agencies in USG
+- Co-organize a policy discussion series of 30 participants from both academia and multi-stakeholder agencies in USG— with Data & Society, as part of my work at CITAP 🎉

 - <b>"How are AI biases and harms reported and understood by their developers?"</b> @ Hussman School of Journalism and Media Junck Colloquium Speaker series (Dr. Nneka Logan) student panel🍁 collaborated project with Jaemin Cho